Yoonla is a website that promises to help us build the ultimate digital lifestyle.

 He advises that you opt for the advanced account at $3.99 per month.
 It would appear that Yahoo have since increased their prices as that particular account is now $5.89 per month.

 Reno also explains how to setup a domain name to use in conjunction with your squeeze page and hosting.

-It’s worth pointing out here that despite the fact that the cost is displayed as a monthly charge, when you get through to the payment screen it automatically defaults to paying for a full year upfront at $82.46.
+I noticed here that despite the cost being displayed as a monthly charge, when you get through to the payment screen it automatically defaults to paying for a full year upfront at $82.46.

-In the step 4 video, Reno doesn’t mention that it can be changed from yearly to monthly by clicking on the link highlighted below.
+In the step 4 video, Reno doesn’t mention that it can be changed from yearly to monthly, but you can do so by clicking on the link highlighted below.